yasuomaidana/Data-Analysis/Classification Analysis/Decision Tree Classification/Decision Tree.md

 ## Information Gain

 * The purer the data set is, the less information we need to remember.
-* The purer the data set is, the easier we can make prediction.
+* The purer the data set is, the easier it is to make predictions.
-* Entropy is to measure the impurity of a data set.
+* Entropy is used to measure the impurity of a data set.

 ### Entropy